How to get loads as an owner-operator in 5 different ways

 When determining how you will get loads as an owner-operator, consider your business goals:

-• Think through whether you want to obtain your own motor carrier operating authority, or whether you want to lease-on with a motor carrier and run under that motor carrier’s operating authority.
+- Think through whether you want to obtain your own motor carrier operating authority, or whether you want to do business with a motor carrier and run under that motor carrier’s operating authority.

 You may also want to research each option further to weigh the pros and cons and find the best solution for your business.